xfhelen/xfhelen.github.io/_backups/projects/2_project.markdown

 ---
 layout: page
-title: Multi-staged Microservice Application
+title: Unleashing the Energy-Saving Potential of Microservices
 img: /assets/img/m1.jpg
 importance: 2
-category: Application Characterization Methods
+category: Data Center
 ---

 With ever-growing workloads in the cloud, it is critical to reinforce the capacity of APDCs to meet the scale-out, emerging applications.
 Particularly, container and container orchestration have recently catalyzed the shift from monolithic applications to massive heterogeneous and loosely-connected microservices.
 This enables more scalability potentials at a microsecond-level granularity.
 Meanwhile, this also requires us to re-think the challenges of accommodating convectional power management to microservice's features in APDCs.